focus-editor/focus/LOG.md

     - Then: Sticky viewport
         - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer

+- Implement scrolling by dragging in all directions and with different speed
 - Generalise TODO highlighting
 - Implement general language highlighting with a set of common keywords etc
 - Select syntax highlighting dialog